Panamuwa II inscription

-The Panamuwa II inscription is a 9th-century BC stele of King Panamuwa II, from the Kingdom of Bit-Gabbari in Sam'al. It currently occupies a prominent position in the Vorderasiatisches Museum Berlin.
+The Panamuwa II inscription is a 9th-century BC stele of King Panamuwa II, from the Kingdom of Bit-Gabbari in Samʾal.
+It currently occupies a prominent position in the Vorderasiatisches Museum Berlin.

-The 23 line inscription was discovered in 1888 during the 1888-1902 German Oriental Society expeditions led by Felix von Luschan and Robert Koldewey.
+The 23 line inscription was discovered in 1888 during the 1888–1902 German Oriental Society expeditions led by Felix von Luschan and Robert Koldewey.

 Similar to the Hadad Statue, the inscription is on the base of a pillar-shaped statue.
 It was written by Panamuwa II's son Bar Rakib in the Samalian language, considered to be on a dialect continuum between Phoenician and Aramaic.
 The inscription mentions Tiglath-Pileser III.

 Text

 The text of the inscription below is presented in George Albert Cooke's 1903 "Text-book of North-Semitic Inscriptions: Moabite, Hebrew, Phoenician, Aramaic, Nabataean, Palmyrene, Jewish".